fabriziosalmi/caddy-adf/README.md

 `caddy-adf` operates by:

+### Attribute Extraction

-1.  **Attribute Extraction:** Extracting attributes from each incoming HTTP request, such as the request size, header count, query parameters, path segments, HTTP method, User-Agent, Referrer, and request frequency.
+The middleware extracts several attributes from each incoming HTTP request, such as:

-2.  **Anomaly Score Calculation:** Calculating an anomaly score based on configured weights, comparing request attributes to the defined "normal" ranges and behaviors.
-The score considers factors like request size, header and parameter counts, path segments, method, agent, referrer and request frequency, using configurable weights.
-3.  **Request History Tracking:** Maintains a history of requests for each client IP within a configurable time window, enabling detection of suspicious patterns over time and request correlation.
-This history is sharded to optimize performance.
-4.  **Threshold-Based Action:** Taking action based on the calculated anomaly score:
-    *   **Blocking:** If the anomaly score meets or exceeds the `blocking_threshold`, the request is blocked with a 403 Forbidden response.
-    *   **Marking as Suspicious:** If the anomaly score is above the `anomaly_threshold` but below the `blocking_threshold`, the request is marked as suspicious by adding an `X-Suspicious-Traffic: true` header to the response.
-5.  **Normal Request Processing:** Allowing normal requests to proceed to the next middleware or handler in the chain.
+*   `requestSize`: The size of the request body in bytes.
+*   `headerCount`: The number of headers present in the request.
+*   `queryParamCount`: The number of query parameters in the request URL.
+*  `pathSegmentCount`: The number of segments in the URL path.
+*   `httpMethod`: The HTTP method used (e.g., GET, POST, PUT).
+*   `userAgent`: The value of the `User-Agent` header.
+*   `referrer`: The value of the `Referer` header.

 ### Scoring Mechanism

-The anomaly score is calculated by combining normalized attribute scores with their corresponding weights:
+The anomaly score is calculated by combining normalized attribute scores with their corresponding weights.

+#### Traditional Score

-1.  **Normalization:** Each attribute (request size, header count, query parameter count, path segment count) is normalized based on its configured `min` and `max` range.
+1.  **Normalization:** Each attribute (`requestSize`, `headerCount`, `queryParamCount`, and `pathSegmentCount`) is normalized based on its configured `min` and `max` range and a normalization function.
+     * You can configure a `linear` or `log` normalization using the `normalization_config` option.
-    - If the value is within the normal range, the normalized value is `0.0`.
+     *  If the value is within the normal range, the normalized value is `0.0`.
-    - If the value is less than the minimum, the value is the positive ratio of the difference from the minimum, divided by `(min + 1)`.
+    * If the value is less than the minimum, the value is the positive ratio of the difference from the minimum, divided by `(min + 1)`.
-    - If the value is greater than the maximum, the value is the natural logarithm of the difference from the maximum, divided by `(max + 1) + 1`.
+    * If the value is greater than the maximum, the value is the natural logarithm of the difference from the maximum, divided by `(max + 1) + 1`.

 2.  **Weighting:** Each normalized attribute is multiplied by its respective weight (`request_size_weight`, `header_count_weight`, etc.).
 3.  **Frequency Score:** If `request_frequency_weight` is set, the request frequency over the `history_window` is calculated and multiplied by the frequency weight.
 4.  **Method, User-Agent, Referrer Scores:** Requests that do not match the defined `normal_http_methods`, `normal_user_agents`, and `normal_referrers` will be penalized by the weights: `http_method_weight`, `user_agent_weight`, and `referrer_weight`.
 5.  **Correlation Score:** The history is checked for previous suspicious requests (above `anomaly_threshold`).
 A correlation score is added, giving more weight to suspicious traffic that is part of a correlated pattern over time.

-6.  **Total Score:** The weighted, normalized values are summed up to create the final anomaly score.
+#### ML Score

+1.  **Feature Extraction:** The request's attributes are processed by the ML model to extract different features.
+These features are calculated using helper methods, and transformed into keys that match the model dictionary.
+2.  **Score Retrieval:** The model looks up scores corresponding to each feature based on a pre-trained model file.
+3.  **Score Calculation:** If a feature is found in the dictionary, the score will be added, otherwise a `0.1` score is added by default.

+### Request History Tracking

+Maintains a history of requests for each client IP within a configurable time window, enabling detection of suspicious patterns over time and request correlation.
+This history is sharded to optimize performance.

+### Request Redaction

+The middleware sanitizes the requests by redacting sensitive headers and query parameters based on the provided lists using regular expressions for matching.

+### Threshold-Based Action

+The module takes actions based on the calculated anomaly score:

+1.  **Anomaly Threshold Check**: If the anomaly score meets or exceeds the `anomaly_threshold`, the request is marked as suspicious by adding a `X-Suspicious-Traffic: true` header to the response.
+2.  **Blocking Threshold Check:** If the `anomalyScore` is greater than or equal to the `blocking_threshold`, the request is blocked.
+    * The middleware responds with a `403 Forbidden` error, the `X-ML-WAF-Blocked` header will be set to `true`, and the  `X-ML-WAF-Anomaly-Score` will contain the `anomalyScore` of the request.

+#### Dynamic Thresholds

+If dynamic thresholds are enabled, the `anomaly_threshold` is calculated based on a moving average of past threshold values for each path.

+#### Default Path Configuration

+If a `per_path_config` is not defined for a given path, the `default_path_config` will be used for that specific path.

 ## 4. Caddyfile Configuration